“In real science, one is eventually influenced by the evidence.”

 - Reading is not a psycholinguistic guessing game.

-- Learning an alphabetic language by memorising whole words in the absence of blending and segmenting their parts is ultimately impossible for most people.
+- Learning to read an alphabetic language by memorising whole words in the absence of blending and segmenting their parts is ultimately impossible for most people.

 The problem is, claims that children can learn to read using context and whole words, like the claim that the Earth is flat, are not so absurd that anyone can dismiss them out of hand.
 There are enough instances of children learning to read in spite of poor instruction and there are enough examples of the Earth being seemingly flat to give these theories some weight.